5 Best Python Web Scraping Libraries in 2023

 Step 2: Define the parse method

-The parse method takes a response parameter and you can retrieve each item with the CSS
+parameter, and you can retrieve each item with the CSS

 method on the response object.
 The CSS